rafaelppereira/interno-gallery-react-app/README.md

 <h1 align="center">Gallery React App</h1>

-<p align="center">📺 This is a netflix clone, it is fully responsive and with a movies api to show</p>
+<p align="center">💻 This is a small one, but it brings amazing features like adding new images to the database</p>

 <p align="center">To start the project just run the commands below</p>